wolfer649/WGOT/README.md

 Code to force the display to the PiTFT display no longer works with Rasbian Stretch with updates if an X11 display is available.
 - It still displays OK on the PiTFT when started from rc.local.
 - Looking at a workaround for this issue.

+Temperature Adjustment menu can show -0.0 instead of 0.0 (Proto28 - 2019-05-01)
+- This doesn't cause a problem